gabeochoa/pharmasea/README.md

         - Global Pandemic: Adds more sick people & doubles the amount of vax patients
         - Beep Beep: Adds a metal detector that slows down thieves
         - Mall RoboCop: Adds an AI robot that tries to catch thieves
+    - Different game modes
+        - Big Box: Acquired by a franchise.
+            - More customers
+            - Have to show advertising (takes up space)
+            - Have to pay x% of income to them at end of day
+            - Replace names with shapes
+        - Drive through
+            - Only surve through one window
+        - Hospital
+            - More sick customers
     - Customers have attributes?
         - Loud customers (giant speech bubble)
         - Rude customers ()